Just stumbled on an intriguing question posted on this Facebook group (Hebrew). This released an insight I would like to share.

 Some customers may pay only the base price (and obtain partial utility) while others would pay more, and obtain utility accordingly.

-A few months into this (if you still have customers remaining, that is), you'd know what are the optimal price points, so that you may switch to an easier pricing scheme, or keep this elaborate infrastructure for maximized revenue.
+A few months into this (if you still have customers remaining, that is), you'll know what are the optimal price points, so that you may switch to an easier pricing scheme, or keep this elaborate infrastructure for maximized revenue.